Skip to main content

 Realistic goals are all a part of that enthusiasm and praise I looked at earlier.
 Like all things, setting your goals is a balancing act that comes with experience.
 If your goals are too easy, your church leaders won’t feel a sense of accomplishment for achieving them.
 Meanwhile, harsh goals can suck the joy right out of any number of volunteers.

 How do we find that balance?
 Experience, for one.
 For two, ask other pastors in your area how successful they have been.
-Maybe research your local area’s recent history for the type of event you are planning.
+Maybe research your local area’s recent history for the type of event your church event management team is planning.
 If you have never done this type of event before, set your goals just slightly under the average.
 Always give yourself some wiggle room to find ways to praise people for reaching the goals you set.

 On that note, not every group has to have the same goal, even within the same event.
 Let’s look at a 5K Fun Run.
 You might divide the volunteer groups into pre-race day and race day teams.
 Pre-race day might consist of the children’s ministry trying to collect donations for the runners and the route planners working with the city to find an appropriate day.